How Intimacy Issues Can Lead to Addiction—and What to Do About It

 Intimacy issues are common among those suffering from substance use disorders.
+What is an intimacy issue?
+It’s difficulty connecting with others deeply due to fear, trauma, or past hurt.
 Alcohol or drug addicts aren’t vulnerable enough to allow you to be intimate with them.
-Thus, many people that currently suffer from addiction or are in addiction recovery struggle with intimacy issues.
+Thus, many people that currently suffer from addiction or are in addiction recovery struggle with intimacy problems.
+Many people in alcohol rehab Pennsylvania programs face these same emotional barriers during early recovery.
 Real trust, honesty, and love don’t exist in this mindset, though.
 During inactive addiction, the walls of defense are up.
-The person with an addiction must protect his or her addictive habits.
-This causes a lack of authentic intimacy.
-Thus, many relationships that involve addictions are built on lies, judgments, and false expectations.

 Intimacy has multiple dimensions, according to Healing Together by Wayne Kritsberg).
 These dimensions include physical closeness and setting boundaries, emotionally surviving conflict, becoming vulnerable, and sharing feelings.
 They also include sharing the same mentality, a shared value system, common life plans, and conscious living.
 Additionally, they consist of shared spiritual awareness, practice, and service.
 People that suffer from intimacy issues often struggle to get close to others or express themselves in these ways.